smokingpun/smokingpun.github.io/_posts/2018-09-21-Content-strategy-for-saas.md

 Go raid your support section, looking for valuable insights into:

 * Who is using your product (those that pay; those that don't and probably never will)
-* Whether your content is failing to answer the questions of potential customers (do far too many people write to support basically asking what you do)
+* Whether your content is failing to answer the questions of potential customers (do far too many people write to support basically asking what you do?)
 * Whether people are using your product in ways you didn't anticipate but are actually quite interesting